chaozznl/chaozzDB/README.md

 ```
 DELETE FROM user
 DELETE FROM user WHERE name != administrator
-DELETE FROM user WHERE id &gt; 1 AND id &lt; 10
+DELETE FROM user WHERE id > 1 AND id < 10
 DELETE FROM user WHERE name = Bill OR name = Gates
 ```